gaiin-platform/fastify-mcp-server/README.md

 ### Registering Well-Known Routes

-To enable these endpoints, provide the `authorizationServerOAuthMetadata` and/or `protectedResourceOAuthMetadata` options when registering the plugin:
+To enable these endpoints, provide the `authorization.oauth2.authorizationServerOAuthMetadata` and/or `authorization.oauth2.protectedResourceOAuthMetadata` options when registering the plugin:

 ```typescript
 import { McpServer } from '@modelcontextprotocol/sdk/server/mcp.js';